samartzidis/NanoBot/docs/README.md

     [Install]
     WantedBy=default.target
     ```
+4. Enable and start the `nanobot` service:
+    ```
+    systemctl enable nanobot.service
+    systemctl start nanobot
+    ```

-4. Add permissions to user `pi` to open hidraw devices.
-Only needed if using a USB speakerphone such as the *Anker PowerConf S330* speakerphone for enabling control of the consumer controls (buttons) and lights.
+Optionally, add permissions to user `pi` to open hidraw devices.
+Only needed if using an external USB speakerphone (such as the *Anker PowerConf S330*) for enabling control of the consumer controls (buttons) and lights.
 Create and edit the file: `/etc/udev/rules.d/99-hidraw-permissions.rules` and set the content:
    ```
    KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0660", GROUP="pi"
    ```